RodrigoBedolla/Potential_Shipments/README.md

 # Potential_Shipments

+Objective:

-Get all the orders are ready to ship, to share with planning department
+ * Get all the orders are ready to ship, to share with planning department

 Input:

-  *Daily Master base and Ship status
+  * Daily Master base and Ship status
-  *860 Holds
+  * 860 Holds
-  *Hold tool report
+  * Hold tool report
-  *Previous day PO Viewer
+  * Previous day PO Viewer

 Output:

-  *Current ship orders and complete orders ready to ship, excluding HPE restrictions and internal holds
+  * Current ship orders and complete orders ready to ship, excluding HPE restrictions and internal holds

 Updates and Releases: